olawuwo/EPL-2017-2018/questions_and_queries.md

 LIMIT 5;
 ```

-### 6. Display the top five teams that have the worst defending (highest goals conceded)
+### 6. Display the top five teams that have the worst defending (total highest goals conceded)
 ```sql
 WITH
 	goals_against AS (